7 facts from our Fitness Genes Review

 Privacy is a Priority

-At Nebula Genomics, we believe that you shouldn’t have to sacrifice your privacy for the chance to learn valuable information about your own genome.
+You shouldn’t have to place your privacy on the line for the chance to learn about your genome.
 Nebula Genomics is the first privacy-focused personal genomics service.

-Unlike companies like Fitness Genes, you maintain ownership of your own genetic data.
-We connect you, the data owner, directly with potential third-party data buyers so that if you choose to share your genetic data you can receive compensation for it.
-You can read about our approach to DNA privacy here.
+Unlike companies like Fitness Genes, you maintain ownership of your genetic data.
+We connect you directly with potential third-party data buyers so that if you choose to share your genetic data, you can earn money.
+Read about our approach to DNA privacy here.

 Here’s how Nebula Genomics 30x Whole Genome Sequencing compares to 23andMe, Ancestry, and Fitness Genes.